AdesisNetlife/croak/README.md

 > Grunt made easy for large projects.
 Save time and health with Croak

 **Disclaimer**:
-Croak is ready-to-use in relaxed environments, but it is still under active development process and things can change in a near future.
-Take into account that features may be here today and gone tomorrow
+Croak is still an initial version, but it's ready-to-use in relaxed environments

 ## About